bricklerb/CS-4370-Grp/Brickler-Ivery-Paxson_Project3/Brickler-Ivery-Paxson_report.md

 8 November 2024

-## Project 2: Tiled Matrix Multiplication - Project Report
+## Project 3: Sum Reduce and Prefix Sum - Project Report

 ### Report
 For this lab, we were able to get our code fully functional and working.
-We executed the code using the command, `nvcc Project2.cu && ./a.out`.
-The program does both cpu multiplication and gpu tiled matrix multiplication correctly.
-For runtimes for the configurations and the performance differentials are listed in the table below.
+We executed the code using the following commands:
+`nvcc Project3_Task1.cu -o Project 3_Task1 && ./Project3_Task1.out`
+`nvcc Project3_Task2.cu -o Project3_Task2 && ./Project3_Task2.out`

-### Runtime Table
+### Task 1 Runtime Table

 Time | 128 * 128 | 1024 * 1024 | 4096 * 4096
 -----|-----------|-------------|-------------|